Overclocking the LC 475 in Software

 Feedback

 Please let me know if this software works well for you.
-The github project can be found here.
+The github project can be found here the actual download for the software is near the top of the page and you’ve scrolled past it.
 Feel free to use the software as the basis of your own projects.

 Leave a Reply